Monolatry: In ancient Israel

-Some historians have argued that ancient Israel originally practiced a form of monolatry or henotheism.
-Old Testament scholar John Day suggests that angels in Judaism are what became of the other gods once monotheism took over Israel.
-John McKenzie has stated: "In the ancient Near East the existence of divine beings was universally accepted without questions. [...]
+Some historians have argued that ancient Israelites originally practiced a form of monolatry or henotheism.
+Christian Old Testament (Hebrew Bible) scholar John Day suggests that angels in Judaism are what became of the other gods once monotheism reached predominance among the early Jews.
+John L. McKenzie has stated: "In the ancient Near East the existence of divine beings was universally accepted without questions. [...]
 The question was not whether there is only one elohim, but whether there is any elohim like Yahweh."

 Some scholars claim the Torah (Pentateuch) shows evidence of monolatry in some passages.
-The argument is normally based on references to other gods, such as the "gods of Egypt" in the Book of Exodus (Exodus 12:12).
+The argument is usually based on references to other gods, such as the "gods of Egypt" in the Book of Exodus (Exodus 12:12).
 The Egyptians are also attributed powers that suggest the existence of their gods; in Exodus 7:11–13, after Aaron transforms his staff into a snake, Pharaoh's sorcerers do likewise.
 In the ancient Near East, magic was generally believed to exist, although the Israelites viewed magic as being malign in origin and were forbidden from it.

-The Ten Commandments have been interpreted by some as evidence that the Israelites originally practiced monolatry.
+The Ten Commandments have been interpreted by some as evidence that the Israelites initially practiced monolatry.
 Exodus 20:3 reads, "you shall have no other gods before me", and they argue that the addition of "before me" at the end of the commandment indicates not only that other gods may exist, but also that they may be respected and worshiped so long as less than Yahweh.
-In the creation story of Genesis, Yahweh says "The man has now become like one of us, knowing good and evil.
+In the creation story of Genesis (3:22), Yahweh says, "The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever."

 There is evidence that the Israelites before the Babylonian captivity in the 6th century BCE did not adhere to monotheism.
-Much of this evidence comes from the Bible itself, which records that many Israelites chose to worship foreign gods and idols rather than Yahweh.
+Much of this evidence comes from the Hebrew Bible itself, which records that many Israelites chose to worship foreign gods and idols rather than Yahweh.

-During the 8th century BCE, the monotheistic worship of Yahweh in Israel was in competition with many other cults, described by the Yahwist faction collectively as Baals.
+During the 8th century BCE, the monotheistic worship of Yahweh in Israel competed with many other cults, described by the Yahwist faction collectively as Baals.
 The oldest books of the Hebrew Bible reflect this competition, as in the books of Hosea and Nahum, whose authors lament the "apostasy" of the people of Israel and threaten them with the wrath of God if they do not give up their polytheistic cults.

 On the other hand, medieval Jewish scholars often interpreted ancient texts to argue that the ancient Israelites were monotheistic.
 The Shema Yisrael is often cited as proof that the Israelites practiced monotheism.
-It was recognized by Rashi in his 11th century commentary to Deuteronomy 6:4 that the declaration of the Shema accepts belief in one god as being only a part of Jewish faith at the time of Moses but would eventually be accepted by all humanity.
+It was recognized by Rashi in his 11th century commentary to Deuteronomy 6:4 that the declaration of the Shema accepts belief in one God as being only a part of Jewish faith at the time of Moses but would eventually be accepted by all humanity.

-A similar statement occurs in Maimonides' Thirteen Principles of Faith's second principle:
+A similar statement occurs in Maimonides's second principle of his Thirteen Principles of Faith: